Ayni Wasi Staff

-Born, and currently living in the community of Huilloc, Teresa has been working with SVH for 3 years as a Docente, and as a promotora for 2.
-She spends her free time going over the health protocols we use in our curriculum, resting a little bit, and playing with her kids.
-Being a Docente is what gives her the most satisfaction – being a leader in her community and working for her kids to make them as healthy as possible.
+Born in the community Kelccanka, and currently living in the community of Chupani, Yeni has been working with SVH for 1 years as a Docente, and as a promotora for another 1.
+She spends her free time going over the health protocols we use in our curriculum, and playing with her daughter.
+Being a Docente is what gives her the most satisfaction – being a leader in her community and working with community members to make them as healthy as possible.